Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Simulation Studies

 The true baseline hazard specifications were piecewise constant with breakpoints at 5, 15, and 20, specified to yield particular marginal event rates for the non-terminal event.
 Under the `Low Non-Terminal Event Rate' setting approximately 17\% of subjects are observed to experience the non-terminal event, while under the `Moderate Non-Terminal Event Rate' setting this number was 30\%.
 Both specifications represent complex non-monotonic hazards not be well-approximated by Weibull parameterization, to examine the impact of such misspecification on regression parameter selection and estimation error.

-Each simulated data set contained $n=1000$ subjects.
-Each simulated covariate vector $\bX_i$ was a centered and scaled multivariate normal, with AR($0.25$) serial collinearity.
-For the regression parameters $\bbeta$, we considered both low- and high-dimensional regimes under sparsity, with 10 true non-zero parameters per submodel, ranging in magnitude from 0.2 to 1.
-Crucially, the high-dimensional setting has more regression parameters than observations, as $d=350\times 3=1050 > n$.
+We considered both low- and high-dimensional regimes under sparsity, with 25 and 350 covariates respectively, having 10 true non-zero coefficients in each submodel ranging in magnitude from 0.2 to 1.
+Crucially, the high-dimensional setting always has more regression parameters than observations, as $d=350\times 3=1050 > n$.
+Each simulated covariate vector $\bX_i$ was a centered and unit-scaled multivariate normal, with AR($0.25$) serial collinearity.
 To assess the performance of the fusion penalty, we lastly varied the extent of shared covariate effects.
 Under the `Shared Support' specification, the support of the non-zero effects is the same across submodels, whereas under the `Partially Non-Overlapping Support' structure the supports only partially overlap.